jparkSF/ClappyBird/README.md

 `board.js` will hand the logic for creating and updating DOM elements and background.
 `audio.js` will handle the audio logic and the creation of `AudioEvents` based on the input

-## Key Dev Point

-* The distance of the bird's each jump depends on the audio level that the user has input.
-* The louder the user screams, the higher the bird will fly within the range

 ## Implementation Timeline

 ### Day 1: